the episode

 Lynn McLarty: It’s a decision away.

 John McLarty: You did bring up Charlie Kirk.
-And when they had his memorial, a lot of his his people that loved him, his colleagues mentioned one of his his favorite phrases was courage.
-Mhmm.
+And when they had his memorial, a lot of his people that loved him.
+His colleagues mentioned one of his favorite phrases was courage.
 It’s not something you have to train for and study for, and you’ll achieve it someday.
 It’s one decision away.

-Kimberly Faith: I appreciate you saying that, mom, because thing that we all get discouraged because we all fail and we think, you know, sometimes I go, God, I’m so sorry for doing this.
-And what blows me away is that He knows I wanna do it again tomorrow, but He still forgives me today.
-And that’s that’s, you know, even though like Romans chapter seven, Paul says, when I would do good, evil is present with me.
+Kimberly Faith: I appreciate you saying that, mom, because we all get discouraged because we all fail and we think, you know, sometimes I go, God, I’m so sorry for doing this.
+And what blows me away is that He knows I want to do it again tomorrow, but He still forgives me today.
+And that’s, you know, even though like Romans Chapter Seven, Paul says, when I would do good, evil is present with me.
 And we have to remember that God understands that we have this flesh.
-Mhmm.

-Lynn McLarty: Because you’ll be thinking upon the things that are what he wants you to think upon.
+Lynn McLarty: But if we start our day wanting that renewal and wanting God’s will, then throughout the day, it’ll be easier because you’ll be thinking upon the things that are what he wants you to think upon.

 John McLarty: Well, thank you.